zobkiw/sleeptest/README.md

 ### TL;DR

-`time.Sleep(1 * time.Hour)` can sometimes sleep for up to 9 minutes more than 1 hour, although I generally see it between 3-5 minutes when it is behaving badly in my experience.
+`time.Sleep(1 * time.Hour)` can sometimes sleep for longer than the 1 hour that is specified, although I generally see it between 3-5 minutes when it is behaving badly in my experience.
 Testing against go1.16.2 currently.

 macOS has a problem on both M1 and Intel.
 A Digital Ocean Linux droplet works perfectly fine.
 See description and data below.